jovantang26/Replicate-1---predicting-1RM/README.md

 ## Overview

-This is **Chunk 1** of the 1RM calculator project — a simple CLI application that takes weight and reps as input and outputs an estimated 1RM value.
-Future chunks will add data collection, weekly grouping, and modeling capabilities.
+This is **Chunk 1** of the 1RM calculator project — a simple CLI application that calculates estimated 1RM using the Epley formula.
+This is the foundation of the project.

 ## Formula